 This book begins with a simple premise: trauma that is not transformed is transferred.
-Drawing on multidisciplinary insights from academics, peace practitioners and trauma experts, this book examines the limitations of our current strategies for promoting healing and peacebuilding after war, while offering inroads into best practices to prevent future violence through psychosocial trauma recovery and the healing of memories.
-The contributions create a conversation which allows readers to critically rethink the deeper roots and mechanisms of trauma created by the war.
+Drawing on multidisciplinary insights from academics, peace practitioners and trauma experts, this book examines the limitations of our current strategies for promoting healing and peacebuilding after war while offering inroads into best practices to prevent future violence through psychosocial trauma recovery and the healing of memories.
+The contributions create a conversation that allows readers to critically rethink the deeper roots and mechanisms of trauma created by the war.

-Collectively, the authors provide strategic recommendations to policymakers, peace practitioners, donors and international organizations engaged in work in Bosnia and Herzegovina— strategies that can be applied to other countries rebuilding after war.
+Collectively, the authors provide strategic recommendations to policymakers, peace practitioners, donors and international organizations engaged in work in Bosnia and Herzegovina – strategies that can be applied to other countries rebuilding after war.

 This volume will be of much interest to students of conflict resolution, peacebuilding, social psychology, Balkan politics and International Relations in general.

 Part I: Incorporating Trauma Healing into Peacebuilding Practice

 2. Fundamentals of Trauma: Confronting the myths and widening the spectrum for peacebuilding Nancy Good and Julianne Funk

 3. Holistic Healing: A Case for Integrating Trauma Recovery and Peacebuilding Kristina Hook